What is a massive open online course (MOOC)?

 MOOCs can also be used for continuing education certifications and degree programs.
 MOOC certification levels typically fall into the following six general categories:

 - Free.
-These courses are completely free, but usually only to audit.
+These courses are completely free but usually only for audit.
 However, students still have the option to pay for an official certificate of completion at the end of the course.

-- Certificates.
-Certificates for completing individual courses range from about $20 at the lower end, to around $300, with the average being between $50 to $100.
+- Certificate.
+Professional certificates for completing individual courses range from about $20 at the lower end to around $300, with the average being $50-$100.